huggingface/hub-docs/docs/hub/spaces-sdks-docker-aim.md

 Check out a [text2speech example ](https://huggingface.co/spaces/aimstack/text2speech/tree/main) on HF Hub Spaces.

-**_Note_** that if your logs are in tensorboard format, you can easily convert [them to Aim with one command](https://aimstack.readthedocs.io/en/latest/quick_start/convert_data.html#show-tensorboard-logs-in-aim) and use the many advanced and high-performant training run comparison features available.
+**_Note_** that if your logs are in TensorBoard format, you can easily convert [them to Aim with one command](https://aimstack.readthedocs.io/en/latest/quick_start/convert_data.html#show-tensorboard-logs-in-aim) and use the many advanced and high-performant training run comparison features available.

 ## Track your Transformers runs with Aim